akn9050/Roles-and-Policies/ROLES.md

 # ROLES (RBAC-arm )
 This Document will help you to create appropriate role for your environment and decide what all should we include in our role file.
-This document is more about what we are using in daya to day work.
+This document is more about what we are using in day to day work.
 A Role is that one which give the user the permission to read, write, modify etc..
 For reference on roles/actions you can go to : https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-control-resource-provider-operations